-- 1. Abide by the COVID-19 safety procedures.
-If you do not, your group will be asked to leave. - 2.
-Teachers must carry photo identification such as a staff pass. - 3.
-School staff are responsible at all times for the safety and discipline of pupils throughout their visit. - 4.
-Only use the toilet assigned to your group for the day.
-This will be some distance from the Coach Park so use the toilet before leaving school! - 5.
+- 1. For the benefit of all staff, volunteers, teachers and schoolchildren we ask that anyone who is unwell does not attend the event, especially if experiencing Covid-19 symptoms, a fever or if they have experienced vomiting/diarrhea in the past 48 hours. - 2.
+Appropriate clothing for the conditions is essential as the entire day will be outside, e.g. wellies and waterproof coat if the weather is wet, sturdy shoes, sun hats, covered shoulders and sun cream if hot. - 3.
+Teachers must carry photo identification such as a staff pass. - 4.
+School staff are responsible at all times for the safety and discipline of pupils throughout their visit. - 5.
 Each school must carry an approved first aid kit and have a member of staff who is a trained first aider.
-Due to COVID-19, Estate staff assistance can only be provided in the form of a kit and verbal advice, unless there is a direct threat to life and the staff member makes a personal decision to physically intervene. - 6.
+Estate staff are first aid trained but not specifically for paediatric first aid. - 6.
 All adults and children must carry their own water and food for the day.
-Due to COVID 19, we cannot provide water bottle refilling so bring spares with you. - 7.
-Appropriate clothing for the conditions is essential as the entire day will be outside, e.g. wellies and waterproof coat if the weather is wet, sturdy shoes, sun hats, covered shoulders and sun cream if hot. - 8.
-Hygiene instructions should be followed, using hand gel when required and handwashing facilities after visiting any animal area and before eating. - 9.
+If the weather is hot, it's a good idea to bring spares with you. - 7.
+Hygiene instructions should be followed, using hand gel when required and handwashing facilities after visiting any animal area and before eating. - 8.
 Carry a mobile telephone and ensure that the Event Coordinator, Liz Mattison, is advised of the number prior to arrival in case of emergency.
-The Event Coordinator's mobile number is: 07881 836 660. - 10.
+The Event Coordinator's mobile number is: 07881 836 660. - 9.
 Should you require assistance please report to a member of Estate Staff, who will have a name badge.
-In case of emergency dial 999 - 11.
+In case of emergency dial 999 - 10.
 You should be aware of any medical problems or allergies that your pupils have, ensure appropriate training and medication is administered/available and make sure all cuts and abrasions are covered with waterproof plasters.